 Do I need gum disease treatment?

 One of the most common signs of gum disease is bleeding gums.
-Even early stages of gum disease exhibit this symptom, so it’s important to tell our office the instant you notice this happening regularly.
+Even early stages of gum disease exhibit this symptom.
+Tell our office when you notice this happening regularly.
 Other signs include swollen and inflamed gums, discomfort and pain in the gums, receding gums, bad breath, and tooth sensitivity.

 Call Our Timonium Dental Office Today

-Combat gum disease with effective periodontal treatment in Timonium, Maryland.
+Combat gum disease with effective periodontal disease treatment in Timonium, MD.
 We also serve patients in Hunt Valley, Towson, and the surrounding areas.
 Schedule a dental consultation with Dr. Karpovich online or call our dental office for care today at (410) 221-3085.